Friend Ditches Me for Boyfriend: AITA for Refusing to Talk Until Apology?

 Original Post

-Sometime last week I (18F) was talking to one of my friends (18M) and we decided we should celebrate finishing our first year at college by going out to eat Chili’s.
-We decided that instead of just the two of us we should also invite my best friend (19F).
+Sometime last week, I (18F) was talking to one of my friends (18M), and we decided we should celebrate finishing our first year at college by going out to eat at Chili’s.
+We decided that instead of just the two of us, we should also invite my best friend (19F).

-That didn’t really bother me because I know she’s also been trying to save her money so I figured she just didn’t want to eat out.
-Me and my other friend still decide to go to Chili’s around 6:30pm.
+That didn’t really bother me because I know she’s also been trying to save her money, so I figured she just didn’t want to eat out.
+My other friend and I still decide to go to Chili’s around 6:30 PM.

-We check my best friend’s location and noticed that she was still at school.
-Important context is that Chili’s is about 10 mins away from where she goes to school.
+We check my best friend’s location and notice that she is still at school.
+Important context is that Chili’s is about 10 minutes away from where she goes to school.

-While I’m driving my friend decides to call her asking if she would like to go since she’s still near.
-Turns out when we called she was at the beach with her boyfriend and had been for at least an hour.
+While I’m driving, my friend decides to call her, asking if she would like to go since she’s still nearby.
+It turns out that when we called, she was at the beach with her boyfriend and had been for at least an hour.

 Her location showed school because she left her iPad in her car and set that as her location.
-Since Wednesday I haven’t talked to her since it hurt my feelings that she ditched me and my other friend for her boyfriend.
+Since Wednesday, I haven’t talked to her because it hurt my feelings that she ditched me and my other friend for her boyfriend.

-We have all known each other since we were 10 years old this is her first boyfriend who she met only about 6 months ago.
-She also sees her boyfriend everyday at school as she has multiple classes with him.
+We have all known each other since we were 10 years old.
+This is her first boyfriend, whom she met only about 6 months ago.
+She also sees her boyfriend every day at school, as she has multiple classes with him.

-I see her maybe once a month since we’ve started college and I go to a different college than her.
-I was hurt that she was easily able to lie about her location to h**g out with her boyfriend and I told her that but she said it was no big deal because she’s not going to see him all Summer since he has to return home.
+I see her maybe once a month since we’ve started college, and I go to a different college than she does.
+I was hurt that she was easily able to lie about her location to hang out with her boyfriend, and I told her that, but she said it was no big deal because she’s not going to see him all summer since he has to return home.

-AITA for being mad at her and not refusing to talk to her until she apologizes?
-TLDR - Best friend who I see maybe once a month ditched and lied to me for her boyfriend who she sees everyday.
+AITA for being mad at her and refusing to talk to her until she apologizes?
+TL;DR - My best friend, whom I see maybe once a month, ditched and lied to me for her boyfriend, whom she sees every day.

 Comment from u/No-Art6451